This is a Flavin Story.

 Between the ages of 6 and 10, they say, I was “able to understand the viewpoints of others.”
 And I was “aware that others can have different thoughts.”

-That is, what happened behind Wing 4 of Andrew Jackson Elementary School has less to do with what I visually saw in that moment, and everything to do with what it has come to represent.
+What happened behind Wing 4 of Andrew Jackson Elementary School has less to do with what I visually saw in that moment, and everything to do with what it has come to represent.

 I was alone when I left Mrs. Grady’s class and ran out the door to the playground.
 Recess had just started, and I was racing to the usual spot to meet other kids for the daily game of “catch John and Mike.”
-Mike Nowland and I both had several active, older brothers who undoubtedly honed our athleticism.
-This made us harder to catch, so “tag” soon became a game of “catch John and Mike.”
-The enormous playground was covered with wood chips that had been repurposed from local tree cuttings by the City of Oak Park.
-It wasn’t uncommon to get stabbed by sticks that slipped through the chipper with dagger-like ends.
+Mike and I both had several active, older brothers who undoubtedly honed our athleticism.
+We played a game called “cream ’em” on the neighbor’s lawn, Mike and I being the youngest.
+One person would throw the ball straight up, and whoever got grabbed it was chased and tackled by whoever in the group could catch him.
+“Tag” soon became a game of “catch John and Mike” because we had honed the necessary skills and the usual game inevitably led to the other kids chasing me or Mike around.

-I had seen her around the school occasionally, but that was the first time we had made eye contact in close proximity.
+I had seen Diane around the school occasionally, but that was the first time we had made eye contact in close proximity.
 She, along with other children of all ages with disabilities, went to separate classrooms in Wing 2.
 Wings 1, 3, and 4 were for typically developing kids.

 “Becomes able to understand the viewpoints of others.”